CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/15-Glossary.md

 # 16. Glossary

-**Purpose:** Define key terms, concepts, and acronyms used throughout mcp-ssh-orchestrator documentation.
+**Purpose:** Define key terms, concepts, and acronyms used throughout MCP SSH Orchestrator documentation.

 ## Overview

-This glossary provides definitions for technical terms, concepts, and acronyms used in mcp-ssh-orchestrator documentation.
+This glossary provides definitions for technical terms, concepts, and acronyms used in MCP SSH Orchestrator documentation.
 Terms are organized alphabetically for easy reference.

 ## A

 **Access Control**
 - **Definition**: Security mechanism that controls who can access what resources and under what conditions
-- **Context**: mcp-ssh-orchestrator implements policy-based access control for SSH command execution
+- **Context**: MCP SSH Orchestrator implements policy-based access control for SSH command execution

 **Agent**
 - **Definition**: An AI system that can perceive its environment and take actions to achieve goals